MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 > For the sake of completeness, it's worth mentioning that Java 9 introduced the [Flow](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Flow.html) class that includes the four reactive streams interfaces.
 However, this doesn't include any implementation.

-## Using async APIs in the new Azure SDK for Java
+## Using async APIs in the Azure SDK for Java

 The reactive streams specification doesn't differentiate between a publisher that produces at most one data element vs. a publisher that may produce more than one data element.
 However, this distinction is useful in building cloud APIs to indicate if a request returns a single-valued response or a collection.
 Project Reactor provides two types to make this distinction - [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) and [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html).
 An API that returns a `Mono` will contain a result that has at most one value and an API that returns a type of `Flux` will contain a response that has zero or more values.